 This course is only offered to freshman who have an IEP, TEAM recommendation, and parental consent.
-This course is designed to teach executive functioning or organizational and higher order thinking skills to assist with academic success and achievement.
-Organizational skills, or foundational skills, that are taught and focused on include: organizing materials, planning and prioritizing, managing time, increasing sustained attention, paying attention to and remembering details, boosting working memory, and initiating assignments and projects, as well as self-advocacy.
+This course is designed to teach executive functioning, organizational, and higher order thinking skills to assist with academic success and achievement.
+Organizational skills, or foundational skills, that are taught and focused on include: organizing materials, planning, and prioritizing, managing time, increasing sustained attention, paying attention to and remembering details, boosting working memory, and initiating assignments and projects, as well as self-advocacy.
 In Educational & Organizational Strategies I, additional time is spent orienting the student to the alternating school schedule, shop expectations, and realistic and appropriate shop selections.
+Additionally, digital literacy skill integration is included to expose students to assistive technological tools and material.